-At the colleges and universities represented in the sample, one-fifth or less of the respondents reported receiving information distributed by the institution about Hispanic culture and/or the needs and concerns of first-generation, low-income, and Hispanic students.
-Less than 7.0% overall and less than 6.0% at four-year institutions note provision of professional development offerings addressing competence in Hispanic culture.
+At the colleges and universities represented in the sample, one-fifth or less of the respondents reported receiving information distributed by their institution about the needs and concerns of first-generation, low-income, and Hispanic students.
+Approximately 10% reported receipt of information about Hispanic culture.
+Less than 7.0% overall and less than 6.0% at four-year institutions noted provision of professional development offerings addressing competence in Hispanic culture.
 Comparisons between responses from four-year and two-year schools found two significant differences with weak effect sizes.
 These occurred for information about low-income students (p = .004, phi = -.146) and the professional development prompt (p = .026, phi = -.112).
-Community college personnel reported the provision of the information and professional development at higher levels than parties from four-year institutions.
+Community college personnel reported the provision of the information and professional development at higher levels than parties from four-year institutions did.